sumitkapoor/carnd_behavioral_cloning_project3/README.md

 To collect the data for both the tracks, I drove over the tracks for a couple of time using my PS4 controller.
 It gave me better control over the turns than the mouse or keyboard.
 Once I was comfortable driving within the lanes, I recorded the simulation and collected data for 5 laps on track1 and 3 laps on track2.

 Later on I found out the data isn't enough to train my model and also added several recovery scenarios around the curves for both the tracks.
-Though the data was enough to get the model working on track1, for track2 I had to collect a lot more data.
-Eventually I collected around 16,000 images for track1 and 22 thousand images for track2.
+Though the data was enough to get the model working on track1, for track2 I had to collect more data.
+Eventually I collected around 16,000 images for track1 and 22,000 for track2.

 ### PRE-PROCESS DATA

-The images that was generated in training was of the size 160 * 320.
+The images that was generated in training was of the 160 * 320.
 As I was referring [Nvidia's paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) for creating my model:
 * I cropped the above 60 rows and 20 rows from the bottom to get an image of size 80 * 320.
 This removed the car hood and most of the natural beauty around the road.
 ```
 image = image[60:140, :]